cluster2600/MACOS_HARDENING/README.md

 - Administrator privileges (sudo access)
 - `curl` and `jq` for fetching CVE advisories (`brew install jq`)
 - `pup` for parsing Apple security updates (`brew install pup`, optional but recommended)
+- See `requirements.txt` for a detailed list of dependencies and installation instructions.
+- **Legacy Python Requirements:** Python 3.9+ and `pyyaml` (if using the original Python implementation).

 ## Features
 - Modular scripts for targeted hardening (firewall, privacy, encryption, app security)